RamezIssac/django-erp-framework/docs/source/advanced_topics/settings.rst

 Defaults ``'erp_framework.admin.admin.RaAdminSite'``

-A dotted path to the main Ra Admin Site class.
+A dotted path to the main Django ERP framework Admin Site class.
 Make sure to inherit from ``RaAdminSiteBase`` in your custom admin site.

 ``RA_ENABLE_ADMIN_DELETE_ALL``